 The filter can be installed without any tools in less than a minute and start providing clean tasty water and information about the quality of the water before and after.

-- Faucet water filter based on the core design of TAPP 2 (although shape and functionality may change significantly) that fits on 95% of all household kitchen faucets around the globe and enables filtered and unfiltered water
+- Faucet water filter based on the core design of TAPP 2 that fits on 95% of all household kitchen faucets around the globe and enables filtered and unfiltered water

 - Sensors measuring various attributes of the water before and after including temperature, pH, TDS (total dissolved solvents) and water flow